cutting-room-floor/Mapresent/README.md

  * Bookmark favorite [MapBox Hosting](http://tiles.mapbox.com/) themes for easier access.
  * Improve theme switch transition performance.
  * Replace use of private API `UIGetScreenImage()` with successive calls to Alpstein's `-[RMMapView takeSnapshot]`.
 This will require that we manually animate timing-curve-based transitions so as to be able to catch them in-progress for video frames.
 But this will also improve performance as we will be able to snap each frame as soon as it is ready.
 This will also remove the need for `NSTimer`-based export, which will allow running even when the device goes to sleep.
+ * System for tracking requests & completions for tile fetches.
+This will help speed up the above.
  * Improve tile caching.
 No real reason to expire remote tiles unless the user wants to do so manually.
  * Experiment with 3D transitions using [WhirlyGlobe MBTiles support](http://code.google.com/p/whirlyglobe/issues/detail?id=1).
 Will require use of local tiles.
  * Allow for points & lines to be added to the presentation screen.